-- the sentence “please stop processing my personal data for direct marketing purposes in accordance with the Data Protection Act 1998”; and
+- the sentence “please stop processing my personal data for direct marketing purposes in accordance with the Data Protection Act 1998”

 If you get junk mail with a return address on the envelope, you should:

-- write “unsolicited mail, return to sender” on the envelope; and
+- write “unsolicited mail, return to sender” on the envelope

-- post it – you don’t have to pay.
+- post it – you do not have to pay

 The Bereavement Register